tentone/go-fileserver/README.md

 - Data is stored as files, using the UUID identifier as file name and the correct file format extension.
 - Files are organized in library folders, each library should contains a different type of data (images, videos, documents, etc).
 - The platform relies on the file system to index and access all data quickly.

-### Setup

-- Install go on your machine, prepare a configuration file.
-- The configuration file contains all the parameters necessary to run the server.
-- Run the server code.